Chamblen12/DataViz_Final_Proj/updates.md

 ##March 28th Beginning of Class

 Continued to think about what I wanted my shiny app to display.
 Created another static plot that would go with the strokes gained from each torunament.
 Also looked into a radar chart.
 Even though they are typically not good.

+## March 28th End of Class
+Continued to play around with Radar Chart and transitioning static plots to shiny plots